-Account-holders also get free access to 4,000+ ATMs across the country.
+Account holders also get free access to 4,000+ ATMs across the country.

 You can apply for the SCENE Visa Card and earn Scene+ rewards when you spend.
 No Canadian credit history is required to qualify for this card.

-You can open a Scotiabank international account before arriving in Canada and it also supports the SDS program.
+You can open a Scotiabank international account before arriving in Canada, and it also supports the SDS program.

 Scotiabank is a top-five Canadian bank with more than 25 million customers worldwide.

-4. RBC International Student Bank Account
+4. CIBC International Student Banking

 5. BMO International Student Account